Selective catalytic reduction: Limitations

 Most catalysts have finite service life mainly due to the formation of ammonium sulfate and ammonium bisulfate from sulfur compounds when high-sulfur fuels are used, as well as the undesirable catalyst-induced oxidation of SO_{2} to SO_{3} and H_{2}SO_{4}.
 In applications that use exhaust gas boilers, ammonium sulfate and ammonium bisulfate can accumulate on the boiler tubes, inhibiting steam output and increasing exhaust back-pressure.
 In marine applications, this can increase fresh water requirements as the boiler must be continuously washed to remove the deposits.

 Most catalysts on the market have porous structures and geometries optimized for increasing their specific surface area (a clay planting pot is a good example of what SCR catalyst feels like).
 This porosity is what gives the catalyst the high surface area needed for reduction of NOx.
 However, soot, ammonium sulfate, ammonium bisulfate, silica compounds, and other fine particulates can easily clog the pores.
 Ultrasonic horns and soot blowers can remove most of these contaminants while the unit is online.
 The unit can also be cleaned by being washed with water or by raising the exhaust temperature.

-Of more concern to SCR performance are poisons, which will chemically degrade the catalyst itself or block the catalyst's active sites and render it ineffective at NOx reduction, and in severe cases this can result in the ammonia or urea being oxidized and a subsequent increase in NOx emissions.
+Of more concern to SCR performance are poisons, which will chemically degrade the catalyst itself and render it ineffective at NOx reduction, and in severe cases this can result in the ammonia or urea being oxidized and a subsequent increase in NOx emissions.
 These poisons are alkali metals, alkaline earth metals, halogens, phosphorus, sulfur, arsenic, antimony, chromium, heavy metals (copper, cadmium, mercury, thallium, and lead), and many heavy metal compounds (e.g. oxides and halides).

 Catalyst management strategies can include catalyst replacement and catalyst rejuvenation (removal of pluggage and poisons) and regeneration (replenishment of materials).

 Most SCRs require tuning to properly perform.
 Part of tuning involves ensuring a proper distribution of ammonia in the gas stream and uniform gas velocity through the catalyst.
 Without tuning, SCRs can exhibit inefficient NOx reduction along with excessive ammonia slip due to not utilizing the catalyst surface area effectively.
 Another facet of tuning involves determining the proper ammonia flow for all process conditions.
 Ammonia flow is in general controlled based on NOx measurements taken from the gas stream or preexisting performance curves from an engine manufacturer (in the case of gas turbines and reciprocating engines).
 Typically, all future operating conditions must be known beforehand to properly design and tune an SCR system.

 Ammonia slip is an industry term for ammonia passing through the SCR unreacted.
 This occurs when ammonia is injected in excess, temperatures are too low for ammonia to react, or the catalyst has been poisoned.

 In applications using both SCR and an alkaline scrubber, the use of high-sulfur fuels also tend to significantly increase ammonia slip, since compounds such as NaOH and Ca(OH)2 will reduce ammonium sulfate and ammonium bisulfate back into ammonia: